Peer de Silva: Canberra 1971 to 1972

 After serving at a CIA post in San Francisco and at Langley Headquarters with the Foreign Intelligence staff, in 1971 de Silva asked for a foreign assignment.
 He was offered COS in Canberra, Australia.
 The post was enjoyable if not as exciting as prior assignments.
 He functioned mostly as liaison with the competent and friendly Australian intelligence services.
 It was to be de Silva's "tombstone" assignment with CIA, which ran from May 1971, to December 1972.

 His posthumous book

 Following his retirement from the Central Intelligence Agency, Peer de Silva wrote a book on his career.
 Entitled Sub Rosa it was published posthumously in 1978.
 It had been approved by the CIA's Publications Review Board.
 He had been working on two other books regarding his experience in intelligence, which remained unfinished.

 Peer de Silva died on August 13, 1978, of an apparent heart attack at his home at Great Falls, Virginia.
 He was survived by his wife, sons Peer, Paul, and Michael, his daughters, Catherine, Sharon, and Robin, and his brother, Paul.

+De Silva is played by Ron Frazier in Robert Benton's Fat Man and Little Boy, about the Manhattan Project.